The RBC Avion Visa Platinum is the mid-tier offering for RBC’s Avion line-up, offering a way to earn RBC Avion points for those with a lower income.

 Perks & Benefits

-The RBC Avion Visa Platinum does include a host of interesting benefits, including 12 months of free DashPass from DoorDash.
+The RBC® Avion Visa Platinum Card includes a host of interesting benefits, including 12 months of free DashPass from DoorDash.

-It also includes a 3¢/L saving on fuel at Petro-Canada, along with earning 20% more Petro-Points and Avion points upon using your card to pay.
+It also comes with a 3¢/L saving on fuel at Petro-Canada, along with earning 20% more Petro-Points and Avion points upon using your card to pay.

-Furthermore, RBC Avion cardholders can save 20% at Hertz as well as earning 2x the points if using your card.
+Furthermore, RBC Avion cardholders can save 20% at Hertz, as well as earn 2x the points if using your card.

-Finally, you can earn 50 Be Well points for every $1 spent on eligible products at Recall, as well as a have an improved redeeming ratio of 25,000 Be Well points = $10.
+Finally, you can earn 50 Be Well points for every $1 spent on eligible products at Rexall, as well as a have an improved redeeming ratio of 25,000 Be Well points = $10.

 Insurance Coverage

-The RBC Visa Infinite Avion comes with decent insurance coverage, as would be expected for a card with a $120 annual fee:
+The RBC Avion Visa Platinum Card comes with decent insurance coverage, as would be expected for a card with a $120 annual fee:

-Car rental collision/loss damage insurance, which allows you to save on the daily insurance charged by car rental companies
+• Car rental collision/loss damage insurance, which allows you to save on the daily insurance charged by car rental companies for vehicles up to a MSRP of $65,000

 There’s also a very compelling purchase protection scheme in place that will reimburse you for accidentally lost or damaged personal property within 90 days of purchase, up to a maximum of $50,000 per year, as well as an extended warranty feature that automatically doubles the original manufacturer’s warranty.